dhd2333/proxyrules/README.md

-proxy rules for Quantumult X
+Proxy rules for Quantumult X

-click the "gear" icon at the bottom right, click the profile-edit, add it into [filter_remote]
+Click the "gear" icon at the bottom right, click the profile-edit, add rules into **[filter_remote]**

 e.g.: